kesjien/wavexplain/README.md

 from collections import OrderedDict from wavexplain import MultiSeriesWaveNet, CounterfactualExplainer, render_card_html

-# 1. Train (or load) a MultiSeriesWaveNet on your own panel data.
+# 1. Train or load a MultiSeriesWaveNet on your own panel data.
-#    Input convention: (batch, 1 + num_covariates, time), channel 0 is
+#    Input convention: (batch, 1 + num_covariates, time).
+Channel 0 is the
-#    your target series, any other channels are covariates you define.
+#    target series; other channels are covariates you define.
 model = MultiSeriesWaveNet(num_series=1000, horizon=7, num_covariates=1)
 model.load_state_dict(torch.load("your_checkpoint.pt"))
 model.eval()